Square roots of complexified quaternions: Complex quaternions and isomorphism with 3 0

-Main properties of complex quaternions are surveyed, employing the Hamilton quaternion $\bbH$ for this purpose.
-Then, the isomorphisms between various complex quaternions and real 3D Clifford algebra \cl{3}{0} is discussed.
-More on complexified Hamilton quaternion may be found in books~\cite{Ward1997,Altmann2005}.
+Main properties of complex quaternions are surveyed, for this purpose employing the Hamilton quaternion $\bbH$.
+The isomorphisms between various complex quaternions and real 3D Clifford algebra \cl{3}{0} is discussed.
+More can be found in~\cite{Ward1997,Altmann2005}.

+It is well-known that all complex Clifford algebras which belong to same vector space dimension are isomorphic~\cite{Lounesto97}.
+Below we show that complex Clifford algebras of vector space dimension $n=2$ are isomorphic to a single real $n=3$ Clifford algebra.
+Indeed, since real Clifford algebras $\cl{2}{0}$ and $\cl{1}{1}$ are isomorphic, it is sufficient to investigate the complexificaton of $\cl{2}{0}$ and $\cl{0}{2}$ only.
+Remembering that complex numbers are represented by $\cl{0}{1}$, the complexification of even $n=2$ algebras, $\cl{2}{0}$ and $\cl{0}{2}$, is equivalent to tensor product of real algebras $\cl{0}{1}\otimes\cl{2}{0}\cong\cl{3}{0}$ and $\cl{0}{1}\otimes\cl{0}{2}\cong\cl{1}{2}$, respectively (why similar consideration can't be applied to odd $n$ see explanation in the next footnote).
+Since real Clifford algebras $\cl{1}{2}$ and $\cl{3}{0}$ are isomorphic, it follows that all complexified $n=2$ algebras (and, consequentially, all named complexified quaternions) may be assumed to be isomorphic to $\cl{3}{0}$.